 When ESRD Coverage Begins

-Your Medicare ESRD coverage can begin as early as the first month of your dialysis treatments if you meet certain conditions:
+Your coverage can begin as early as the first month of your dialysis treatments if:

-- First, you must participate in home dialysis training from a Medicare-certified training facility in the first three months of your dialysis treatments.
+- You participate in in-home dialysis training from a Medicare-certified training facility during the first three months of your dialysis treatments, and

-- Second, your doctor must state that he or she expects you to finish training and be able to perform your dialysis treatments.
+- Your doctor expects you to finish training and be able to perform your dialysis treatments at home.